ImaneHoubbane99/Active_Directory_and_Splunk_Setup/README.md

 5. **Configure Splunk Forwarder:**
    - Customize the default `inputs.conf` file located at `C:\Program Files\SplunkUniversalForwarder\etc\system\local`.
    - Copy and paste the necessary configuration into `inputs.conf`.
+   - To grant the Splunk Universal Forwarder the necessary permissions to retrieve data from the host, you'll need to change the Log On option for the Splunk Forwarder service to use an account that has sufficient permissions.
    - Restart the Splunk Universal Forwarder to apply changes.

    ![Forwarder Configuration](https://github.com/user-attachments/assets/a5a77c16-db9d-492c-86b2-de7e03f4b0c4)